zhuminjie/OpenSeesPyDoc/src/plotcmds.rst

  Plotting Commands
 =======================

+The source code is developed by `Anurag Upadhyay <https://github.com/u-anurag>`_ from University of Utah.

 Model visualization is an ongoing development to make OpenSeesPy more user friendly.
 It utilizes `Matplotlib 3.0 <https://matplotlib.org>`_ library to plot interactive 2D and 3D models.
 See the example :doc:`ModelRendering` for a sample script.